Vatsal328/Image-Processing-in-C/README.md

 This project deals with the object identification in an image using C with no libraries.
 For more details please refer to the given presentation.
+Test images in the BMP format are given in the images folder.